 Every SmithFellow begins with the Core — twenty-four to thirty hours of in-person workforce readiness training delivered over eight to ten sessions in three-hour blocks.
-A trained facilitator observes each participant across ten behavioral dimensions while an AI tracking framework captures engagement data in real time.
+A trained guide observes each participant across ten behavioral dimensions.
+An AI tracking framework captures engagement data in real time.
 The methodology is the foundation.
 What emerges is the person.

 The SmithFellow Core

-The facilitator does not assign tasks.
-The facilitator watches.
+The trained guide does not assign tasks.
+The guide watches.
 Ten dimensions are observed across every session:

 Ten Behavioral Dimensions

 Three checkpoints — Entry after Session 2, Midpoint after Session 5, Exit at completion — produce a longitudinal behavioral profile.
-The exit deliverable is a Career Direction Profile built on three signal groups:
+What you walk away with is a Career Direction Profile built on three signal groups:

 Builder